Parcelli/Introduction-to-QIIME/Workflow-microbiome.md

 ### Denoising
 Denoising involves correction of Amplicon sequence errors.QIIME2 offers denoising via DADA2 and Deblur.
 Deblur uses a precalculated static sequence error profile to associate erroneous sequence reads with true biological sequence from which they were derived.
-DADA2 creates sequence error profiles on per sample analysis basis.
+DADA2 creates sequence error profiles on per sample analysis basis.Deblur has a shorter run time compared to DADA2.
 ### Deblur
 Deblur denoising is executed in two steps